 Close out your oral hygiene routine with a swish of antimicrobial mouth wash and a quick inspection of your appliance to ensure all plaque is gone.
 Invisalign patients should follow these guidelines, too, since the system’s aligners will press food particles left behind into teeth and gums.

-© 2014 Dr. Michael Stosich.
-Authorization to post is granted, with the stipulation that Dr. Michael Stosich is credited as sole source.
-Linking to other sites from this article is strictly prohibited, with the exception of herein imbedded links.
+© 2014 Dr. Sara Spector.
+Authorization to post is granted, with the stipulation that Dr. Sara Spector is credited as sole source.
+Linking to other sites from ther article is strictly prohibited, with the exception of herein imbedded links.